Mohit-0987/To-Do-List-App/README.md

   - Flask (as the web framework and API server)
   - Gunicorn (as the production web server)
 - **Deployment:**
-  - Render / Heroku / PythonAnywhere
+  - Render

-## Installation and Setup
+## Local Installation and Setup

-To run this project on your local machine, please follow these steps:
+For developers who wish to run this project on their local machine, please follow these steps:

 1.  **Clone the Repository**
     ```bash